-This study did not involve human participants or tissue.
-This study did not involve animal subjects or tissue.
-Conflicts of interest: The authors have declared that no conflicts of interest exist except for the following: Financial relationships: Roger Hartl declare(s) personal fees from BrainLab.
+Conflicts of interest: In compliance with the ICMJE uniform disclosure form, all authors declare the following: Payment/services info: All authors have declared that no financial support was received from any organization for the submitted work.
+Financial relationships: Roger Hartl declare(s) personal fees from BrainLab.
 Roger Hartl declare(s) personal fees from Depuy-Synthes.
 Roger Hartl declare(s) a grant from Baxter.
 Roger Hartl declare(s) personal fees from Lanx.
 Brenton Pennicooke, Yu Moriguchi, Ibrahim Hussain, Roger Hartl declare(s) a grant from AO Spine.
+Other relationships: All authors have declared that there are no other relationships or activities that could appear to have influenced the submitted work.